nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > Having any Java 8 version is not enough. <br />
    > This app will not work with earlier versions of Java 8.

-2. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.
+2. Download the latest `doordie.jar` from the [releases](../../../releases) tab.
-3. Navigate to the location of the `taskmanager.jar` and double click the jar.
+3. Navigate to the location of the `doordie.jar` and double click the jar.
 4. The GUI should appear in a few seconds.
 <img src="images/TaskManager.jpg" width="600">